News & Analysis

 Briefings on HIPAA

-Editor's note: Mary Brandt, MBA, RHIA, CHE, CHPS, is a healthcare consultant specializing in healthcare regulatory compliance and operations improvement.
+Editor's note: This question was answered by Mary Brandt.
+Brandt is a healthcare consultant specializing in healthcare regulatory compliance and operations improvement.
 She is also an advisory board member for BOH.
 This information does not constitute legal advice.
 Consult legal counsel for answers to specific privacy and security questions.
-Opinions expressed are those of the author and do not represent HCPro or ACDIS.
 Email your HIPAA questions to Associate Editor Nicole Votta at nvotta@hcpro.com.

 Briefings on HIPAA